Michael L. Galyean, Ph.D.,

 Students enrolled in a second bachelor’s degree program may repeat a course but cannot replace a grade awarded during the first degree program.
 They may, however, replace a grade in a course taken during the second degree program while that program is in progress.

-Effective January 1, 2009, only current and cumulative GPAs will be calculated.
-The current and cumulative GPA will include grade replacements.
+Effective January 1, 2009, only current and cumulative institutional GPAs will be calculated.
+The current and cumulative institutional GPA will include grade replacements.
 A notation will indicate the original course(s) that is being replaced.
 The original grade and original academic standing status will remain on the term in which the initial grade was earned.

 Pass/Fail Option.
 Undergraduate students may take up to 13 elective semester hours toward satisfying degree requirements in which they will be graded on a pass/fail basis.
-Courses taken as pass/fail may not apply to core curriculum, writing intensive or multicultural requirements.
+Courses taken as pass/fail may not apply to core curriculum, communication literacy, or multicultural requirements.
 Students wishing to take a course as pass/fail in their major, minor, or area of concentration must obtain approval from the academic dean’s office of the college specific to the program in question.
 For example, students wishing to take as pass/fail a course that is part of their minor must obtain permission from the academic dean’s office of the college housing the minor.
 A student who has chosen to take a course pass/fail may not subsequently change to a letter grade option.
 A grade of F received on a course taken pass/fail will be computed into the grade point average.